Multiple Samples in a Single File

 =======================================End sample 2.

-There is a limit to the number of samples that PCAD 2000 will handle in a single file.
+There is a limit to the number of samples that PCAD will handle in a single file.
 This limit is determined by the total number of words in the file, and so will vary with the size of the samples.
-We currently recommend that multiple-sample files contain no more than ten separate samples.
 If an error is received because a multiple-sample file is too long, try removing samples to shorten it.